Air Pollution Control District

 Drive Clean Louisville – Drive Clean Louisville is a cross-functional team planning for and exploring opportunities related to electric vehicles and clean fuel transportation for our government and community.
 Click here to learn more.

-EPA Air Toxics Monitoring Project (RARE) – The Environmental Protection Agency is testing new air toxics monitoring technology in Louisville's Rubbertown area.
+EPA Air Toxics Monitoring Project (RARE) – The U.S. Environmental Protection Agency is testing new air toxics monitoring technology in Louisville's Rubbertown area.
 The project is funded via the EPA's Regional Applied Research Effort (RARE) and the APCD is assisting in the siting and operation of the monitors.
 Click here for more details.

 About Air Pollution – Learn about air pollutants, their sources, strategies to reduce them and how you can help improve Louisville’s air quality.

-Air Monitoring – Learn how the APCD monitors the local air and more about the pollutants we monitor.
+Air Quality Monitoring – Learn how the APCD monitors the local air and more about the pollutants we monitor.

 Permit Application Forms – Find and download the permit application form(s) you need for your business.